 2) Lens Handling and Build

 Similar to the recently introduced Nikon prime lenses, the Nikon 28mm f/1.8G has a solid build, with a plastic exterior and a metal mount.
-Weighing almost half of the Nikon 24mm f/1.4G, it is a relatively small and lightweight lens that is easy to carry and handle.
-Like its other f/1.8G counterparts, it also comes with a rubber gasket on the lens mount, which provides good sealing against dust making its way into the camera (the rubber gasket definitely helps not only in reducing sensor dust, but also in reducing the amount of dust that could potentially end up inside the lens).
-It has a much smaller and less round front element than the Nikon 24mm f/1.4G and a thinner barrel, making the lens less bulky in comparison.
+Weighing almost half of the Nikon 28mm f/1.4E, it is a relatively small and lightweight lens that is easy to carry and handle.
+Like its other f/1.8G counterparts, it also comes with a rubber gasket on the lens mount, which provides good sealing against dust making its way into the camera.
+It has a smaller front element than the Nikon 28mm f/1.4E and a thinner barrel, making the lens less bulky in comparison.
 A smaller barrel also means a smaller filter thread – the Nikon 28mm f/1.8G takes 67mm filters.
 Thanks to the rear focus feature, the front of the lens never extends or rotates during focusing, which means that you can easily use polarizing filters without worrying about constant readjustment.
 The lens comes with the HB-64 bayonet lens hood, which sits tight and does not wobble once mounted.
 The M/A and M switch on the side of the lens allows autofocus with manual focus override and full manual focus operation.
-The latest Nikon DSLRs like Nikon D3200 immediately recognize the focus position and provide notifications on the information (“I” button) screen.

-As expected, the lens balances well on Nikon DSLRs (I tested it on Nikon D3200, D700, D800E and D4), although it might feel a little too light for high-end heavy DSLRs like D4.
+As expected, the lens balances well on Nikon DSLRs (I tested it on the Nikon D3200, D700, D800E and D4), although it might feel a little too light for high-end heavy DSLRs like the D4.
 The focus ring is very wide and smooth, making it easy for manual focus adjustment.
 On the flip side, it feels a little too loose and not damped enough when compared to other modern AF-S lenses.
-There is a little lag between when you turn the focus ring and when the focus actually moves, which is especially noticeable and annoying when trying to focus in live view mode.

 Here is how the lens compares to the highly acclaimed Nikon 24mm f/1.4G in terms of size and bulk:

 3) Autofocus Performance and Accuracy